reece-iriye/Twitter-Sentiment-Analysis-in-Cpp-vs-Python/Python Sentiment Analysis/README.md

-# Implementing a Logistic Regression for Twitter Sentiment Analysis in Python
+# Python: Twitter Sentiment Analysis with Logistic Regression
  Implemented a Logistic Regression model using Gradient Descent to classify whether tweets have a positive or negative sentiment associated with them.
 I used C++ at first to understand all the data-wrangling, feature extraction, training, and testing processes using Natural Language Processing and Machine Learning.
 Then, I used similar methods in Python to better understand the full capabilites of NLP so I could achieve a higher testing accuracy.